kiegroup/github-action-build-chain/README.md

 - It will archive artifacts in case `archive-artifacts-path` input is defined.

+### Branch flow

+- It checks out the whole tree from the `starting-project` project input and reads the workflow information from the YAML file triggering the job.

+- Once the projects from the branch are checked out, it will run as many commands are defined in `before`, `after` or root level properties from `build` section.

 ## How to add it to your project(s)

 It is just to add the step (replacing dependencies and commands):